Yenn503/TheSilencer/README.md

 ﻿# 🔇 TheSilencer Project

-A custom loader that utilises MalDevs Academy implementation process injection.
+A custom loader that utilises MalDevs Academy implementation of process injection.
 Which has been further enhanced and modified for stealth and evasion.
-TheSilencer is designed to bypass modern antivirus and EDR solutions while maintaining a low profile during execution.s
+TheSilencer is designed to bypass modern antivirus and EDR solutions while maintaining a low profile during execution.

 ### 🎯 AV Bypass Status